purescript-halogen/purescript-halogen/README.md

 ---

-:warning: the default branch of this repository is for the upcoming Halogen 6 release, which is only compatible with purescript 0.14. you may wish to browse this repository at:
+:warning: the default branch of this repository is for the upcoming Halogen 6 release, which is only compatible with PureScript 0.14. you may wish to browse this repository at:

 - [v5.1.0](https://github.com/purescript-halogen/purescript-halogen/tree/v5.1.0), the latest Halogen release
 - [v4.0.0](https://github.com/purescript-halogen/purescript-halogen/tree/v4.0.0), the previous Halogen release